AdamBrouwersHarries/SnapGreenMarlConverter/README.md

 ## Building

 This program assumes you already have a built and working installation of Green-Marl on your system, as if you'd run `git clone ...` then `make compiler` and `make apps`.
 Essentially, all that is needed to have a working installation of `gm_graph`.
-Once Green-Marl is installed, simply change the variable `GM_DIR` in the makefile to point to the installation of `gm_graph`.
+Once Green-Marl is installed, first export `GM_DIR` to point to the installation of `gm_graph`.
 It should be located at `$(GREEN_MARL_DIRECTORY)/apps/output_cpp/gm_graph/`

 ## Running